Cold Therapy Device & Interface

 We validated clarity through formative usability testing.

-Simplifying the interaction model reduced user hesitation and improved task clarity and confidence.
+Simplifying the interaction model reduced hesitation and improved clarity:

-We reduced assembly errors through physical interaction cues.
+We reduced use errors through physical interaction cues.

-While the digital interface tested well, usability testing surfaced an unexpected issue: 15% of participants misassembled the cooler lid and handle, introducing potential leakage risk.
+While the digital interface tested well, usability testing revealed an unexpected issue: 15% of participants misassembled the cooler lid and handle, creating potential leakage risk.

-• A mechanical redesign — high cost and tooling impact with delayed timeline
+• A mechanical redesign — high cost and delayed timeline

-• Expanded instructions in the IFU — simple change, but easy for users to miss
+• Expanded IFU instructions — simple but easy to overlook

-• Built-in visual orientation cues — low risk and immediately visible, making this the first route we explored
+• Built-in visual orientation cues — low risk and immediately visible ✓

-We designed labels that indicated directions for aligning and locking the device in place.
-The labels were very visible and intuitive for users.
+We designed labels for assembling the device.
 Follow-up testing showed 100% correct assembly.

 Outcomes